edoCsItahW/ndf/README.md

    Can parse symbols globally imported (implicitly) in the file

 7. Support for automatic injection of global symbol imports (automatic explicit import)
-   Inserts parsed global symbol import comments into the file header
+   Inserts parsed global symbol import comments into the file header.
+This means that even if the import is not performed, the global symbol lookup function can recognize global symbols, and the import is only for speed optimization, but it is a nice touch after optimization.

    > [!TIP]
    > Import comment syntax: